instead-hub/instead/doc/stead3-en.md

 spacebar

-'act' is an event handler that is called when the action user (action on object in the scene, usually -- click the mouse on the the link).
+'act' is an event handler that is called when the action user (action on object in the scene, usually -- click the mouse on the link).
 Its main task-the output (return) line of text which will become part of scene events, and state change to playing world.